 Any costs that relate to the application and objection, but do not relate to proceedings before the tribunal, may be recovered from another party through the Land Registry in certain circumstances.
 The Tribunal has no power to make an order for costs in respect of any proceedings before the Registrar (either before or after the Tribunal proceedings).

 Court proceedings may be commenced on the application of one of the parties, or after being ordered to do so by the Tribunal.
 If court proceedings are commenced by one of the parties, it is likely that the tribunal will adjourn its own proceedings to await the outcome.
 However there is no automatic halt to the tribunal proceedings.

 If a party starts court proceedings (whether ordered to do so or not), they must send a written notice to the Tribunal within 14 days of the start of the court proceedings.
 Once the matter before the court is finally completed, the same party must serve on the Tribunal a copy of the final court order.

 · Acting for owners of commercial land who sought to register a right of way over a lane leading from their land to the high street.
 The matter was strenuously opposed and resulted in a hearing before the Property Chamber Tribunal.
 The Tribunal decided in our clients’ favour and ordered the Land Registry to register the right of way.

 See also our FAQs

-For further information on how we can help you call our Managing Partner, Hugh Davey, or our Consulting Solicitors Tracey Ashford or Margaret Young on 0333 344 5012 or our out of office hours number on 07914 897137.
+For further information on how we can help you call our Managing Partner, Hugh Davey, or Consultant Solicitor Tracey Ashford on 0333 344 5012 or our out of office hours number on 07914 897137.
 Or view our enquiries page.